dockerworxinc/arm-monitoring/README.md

 Prometheus is a self-hosted set of tools which collectively provide metrics storage, aggregation, visualization and alerting.
 Usually most of the available monitoring tools are push based, i.e. agents on the monitored servers talk to a central server (or set of servers) and send out their metrics.
 Prometheus is little different on this aspect – It is a pull based server which expects monitored servers to provide a web interface from which it can scrape data.
 This is a unique characteristic of Prometheus.

-The main features of Prometheus can be summed below:
+## Main Features of Prometheus

-Decentralized architecture
+- Decentralized architecture
-Scalable data collection
+- Scalable data collection
-Powerful Query language (leverages the data model for meaningful alerting (including easy silencing) and graphing (for dashboards and for ad-hoc exploration).
+- Powerful Query language (leverages the data model for meaningful alerting (including easy silencing) and graphing (for dashboards and for ad-hoc exploration).
-A multi-dimensional data model.( data can be sliced and diced at will, along dimensions like instance, service, endpoint, and method)
+- A multi-dimensional data model.( data can be sliced and diced at will, along dimensions like instance, service, endpoint, and method)
-No reliance on distributed storage; single server nodes are autonomous.
+- No reliance on distributed storage; single server nodes are autonomous.
-Time series collection happens via a pull model over HTTP.
+- Time series collection happens via a pull model over HTTP.
-Pushing time series is supported via an intermediary gateway.
+- Pushing time series is supported via an intermediary gateway.
-Targets are discovered via service discovery or static configuration.
+- Targets are discovered via service discovery or static configuration.
-Multiple modes of graphing and dashboard support.
+- Multiple modes of graphing and dashboard support.

 You can deep dive more into its architecture at https://prometheus.io/docs/introduction/overview/#architecture.

-Under this blog post, we will see how to bring Dockerworx Ready Solution for Prometheus in just 5 minutes.
-Let’s get started –

 ## Pre-requisite: